kmhswimgirl/turtleboot/README.md

 >**Note:** Run this before running `turtleboot_ros.bash`!

 ### Features:
+- Configures systemctl settings on the SBC
 - Prepares SBC for ROS Jazzy install
-- Configures systemctl settings

 ### Requirements:
 - Ubuntu Server 24.04

 ### Example:
-I want to install ROS Jazzy on my turtlebot 3, but I have not completed any of the setup steps yet and am planning on later
+I want to install ROS Jazzy on my turtlebot 3, but I have not completed any of the setup steps yet and am planning on later installing ROS

 First make the script executable with:
 </br>